fernandezja/one-million-checkboxes-blazor/README.md

 # one-million-checkboxes-blazor
-Exploring and play with a clone ["OneMillionCheckboxes"](https://onemillioncheckboxes.com/) with Blazor
+Exploring and play with a clone ["OneMillionCheckboxes"](https://onemillioncheckboxes.com/) #OMCB with Blazor

 ### WIP (Work-in-progress)
  - [ ] Use Virtualize<TItem>